Saskatchewan New Democratic Party: Ideology

 The Saskatchewan NDP has undergone a series of ideological transformations over the course of its history, dating back to its days as the CCF.
 It has also been subject to factional disputes.
 Overall, what began as an explicitly socialist party in the 1930s had by the turn of the twenty-first century become a more centrist, "third way" social democratic party.

 The first national CCF convention in 1933 resulted in the Regina Manifesto, named after the city in which it was presented.
 While it has been noted that the manifesto broke somewhat from the socialist tradition in favouring a national over an international outlook, the manifesto ended with the statement that "no CCF Government will rest content until it has eradicated capitalism", advocating for a "full programme of socialized planning".
 However, almost immediately the party demonstrated a willingness to work with other parties and to moderate its platform in its quest for electoral success, and early CCF governments tended to be labeled "democratic socialist".
 These CCF governments were also considered populist in nature, which at times tempered its socialist outlook.

 The first significant moderation to the overarching CCF platform came with the 1956 Winnipeg Declaration, which downplayed socialism in embracing a mixed-economy model, which the party had done in practice in Saskatchewan since forming government.
 By the late 1960s, the party at all levels became gripped by a factional dispute with the Waffle Movement, which consisted of NDP members advocating for a return to the party's socialist roots, with a greater role for state planning and nationalization of industry.
 The Waffle was well supported in Saskatchewan—the movement's candidate for the 1971 provincial party leadership election finished in third with over 25% of the vote—but was ultimately defeated by the party establishment.

 The 1990s brought about a rightward shift in NDP policy under the leadership of Roy Romanow.
 During that decade, the party embraced "third way" politics, a form of neoliberalism that favours a reduced role for the state in the economy.
 By the first decade of the twenty-first century, observers noted that the province's main parties—the NDP and the Saskatchewan Party, a relatively new conservative party—were "crowding the centre", with a broad consensus favouring neoliberal approaches to more traditional social democratic approaches.
 This shift was divisive within the party, seen by parts of the party as a betrayal of its core principles.

 In recent years, more left-wing candidates have struggled to gain influence in the party.
 Ryan Meili, who was seen as left-leaning, took three tries to win the party leadership, and resigned amid rumours that the party favoured a more centrist orientation.
 In the last leadership race, Carla Beck defeated Kaitlyn Harvey, who was perceived as a left-wing challenger.
+In March 2026, Beck distanced herself from the newly-elected federal NDP leader Avi Lewis due to his "ideological and unrealistic" stances on natural resource development.